Solar Energy

 http://www.energysavingtrust.org.uk/Generate-your-own-energy This page does NOT deal with solar water heating, which is currently not as generously subsidised by the government - see below.

-Two other very useful sites can be found at http://www.freesolarpanelsuk.co.uk/ which will point you in the direction of where you can still get a free installation and http://ashadegreener.co.uk/energy-study/ This has some interesting figures which show the average savings on electricity bills (regardless of any FIT payments)
+http://ashadegreener.co.uk/energy-study/ has some interesting figures which show the average savings on electricity bills (regardless of any FIT payments)

-Even at the lower rate the scheme will still pay tax free and inflation proofed FIT (Feed In Tariff) for 25 years, so it could still be attractive to higher tax payers and people who wish to be environmentally friendly.
-See the updated article at MoneySavings Expert I cannot imagine there will be many companies offering free installation, in order to for them to receive the FIT but there may be some..
+Even at the lower rate the scheme would still have paid the tax free and inflation proofed FIT (Feed In Tariff) for 20 years, so it would have still been attractive to higher tax payers and people who wish to be environmentally friendly, especially as energy costs continue to rise and 2015 is expected to be a crisis year as coal fired stations are closed down all over Europe.

-BUT I have a feeling that many people will continue to install panels, just as they may buy fair trade bananas or other 'world friendly' deals.
+I have a feeling that many people will continue to install panels, just as they may buy fair trade bananas or other 'world friendly' deals.
 Yes, the payback will take longer but it is still a payback (unlike money in a bank).
-The earlier FIT tarrif was altogether too generous and will continue to pay the well-off at the expense of the rest.
-All our energy prices were rising to pay for it.
+The earlier FIT tariff was altogether too generous and will continue to pay the well-off at the expense of the rest.

 And who is paying for all this ?
 Er...
 YOU ARE !
 Because the cost is spread between the electricity companies, who pass it on to customers.

 Solar energy in most parts of the world is used for heating water.
-But government grants (from 1st August 2011) for renewable water heating installations are comparatively poor.
+But government grants for renewable water heating installations are comparatively poor.
 In fact, in most cases, they will only be given for equipment in houses NOT heated by mains gas (because other forms of heating: (coal, oil, wood and electricity) produce more carbon than mains gas, and the aim is to reduce the amount of carbon produced .
 However a one-off grant of £300 may be awarded for a solar heated hot water system.
-See http://www.direct.gov.uk/en/Nl1/Newsroom/DG_198244 (until they change it!)

 You need a large roughly south-facing sloping roof (25 - 45 degrees) with suitable 12 - 30 square metres (as much as 10ft by 22ft) and most companies say you need to be south of Newcastle on Tyne.
 If your roof is facing East or West it would be at least 15% less effective but, nevertheless it would work during daylight.